lgss/service-design-manual/service-manual/user-centred-design/resources/patterns/form-structure.md

 ---

 {:.intro}
-How to structure web forms for GOV.UK services.
+How to structure web forms for LGSS services.

 ### On this page: